ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingremovingservices.md

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources > vCenter Server** from the left navigation pane.
 2. In the **vCenter Server** table, click the instance for which you want to view services.
 3. Click the **Services** tab and click a service to review information about it, such as the service status and other details.
-4. Depending on the viewed service, you can access the service consoles by using the credentials that are provided on the service details and you can manage the service from here.
+4. Depending on the viewed service, you can access the service console by using the credentials that are provided on the service details page and you can manage the service from here.

 ## Procedure to delete services for vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_addingremovingservices-removing-procedure}